crystal-lang/crystal/CONTRIBUTING.md

 your installation.

 Next, make changes to the standard library, making sure you also provide corresponding specs.
 To run the specs for the standard library, run `make std_spec`.
-To run a particular spec: `bin/crystal spec/std/array_spec.cr`.
+To run a particular spec: `bin/crystal spec spec/std/array_spec.cr`.
 You can use `make help` for a list of available make targets.

 Note: at this point you might get long compile error that include "library not found for: ...".
 This means